neoforged/.github/primers/26.2/index.md

         - `$FrameProfile` class is removed
         - `$Status` - The current status of the timer query.
     - `TracyGpuProfiler` - An implementation of the Tracy profiler (hybrid frame and sampling profiler) for the GPU.
+    - `TransientMemory` - A memory system for handling allocation, releasing the memory after use.
 - `com.mojang.blaze3d.textures`
     - `GpuTexture$Usage` now only targets `ElementType#TYPE_USE`
     - `TextureFormat` replaced with `GpuFormat`